skx/dotfiles/.emacs.d/init.md

 ;; This is the preferred approach, which works on modern release of emacs and org-mode.
 (with-feature (ob-shell)
               (org-babel-do-load-languages 'org-babel-load-languages '((shell . t))))

+;; Ensure that we can export org-blocks
+;; This is done for the CSS & Javascript export blocks (require 'ob-org)

 ```

 We'll enable line-wrapping and spell-checking when we enter org-mode: